CLSFramework/sample-playmaker-server-python-thrift/README.md

 ./download-rcssserver.sh
 ```

-Note: You can build the RCSSServer from the source code.
-For more information, visit the [official repository](https://github.com/rcsoccersim/rcssserver).

 To run the RCSSServer AppImage, you need to install FUSE.
 You can install it by running the following command:

 ```bash
 sudo apt-get install fuse
 ```

+<u>Notes:</u>
+- You can build the RCSSServer from the source code.
+For more information, visit the [official repository](https://github.com/rcsoccersim/rcssserver).
+- The RCSSServer should be run on <u>Linux (preferably Ubuntu) or WSL</u>.

 ### SoccerSimulationProxy